satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review.
-At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.\ :sup:``[a] <#cmnt1>`_`\  After any of these compromised solutions, a fully open post-publication review process could continue (see below).
+A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
+At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Relevance of code review systems